Skip to main content

 ing-PRES.PROG

 Neither of those is my preference, though; I think it gets a little hard to maintain.
-My preference is to do all such morphemes as [PAST].
+My preference is to surround all such morphemes with square brackets, as in [PAST].
 There's nothing special about the brackets, they're just normal characters just like the hyphens, but they serve to separate the morpheme from the surrounding ones, while also not feeling weird to type into queries the way -PAST does.

 s[3SG.PRES]